FransAris/Solitonic-0/instructions.md

 Plot residuals.

 ─────────────────────────
-✅ 8.
-Tasks for You, AI-IDE
+SUCCESS: 8.
+Tasks for You, AI-IDE ─────────────────────────
-─────────────────────────

     Generate Project.toml with the exact package list and ]instantiate.